lmileski/natural_selection_game_program/README.md

 **Note:**
 The installation video is designed for Windows computers.
 If you have a Windows computer, use that.
 However, if you must use Mac or Linux, extra installation steps are required due to incompatibilities.
-You must either:
+You must complete all steps mentioned in my installation demo video then either:
 1) Download Wine and use that to run the .exe file from my code provided

 * Video on how to do so for Mac: https://www.youtube.com/watch?v=Bz-nI4LW2Jw&t=0s
 * Video on how to do so for Linux: https://www.youtube.com/watch?v=TatVttlvo2A&t=0s

-2) Run the controller.py file from my provided code in your own terminal
+2) Or run the controller.py file from my provided code in your own terminal

 * This option is less recommended
 * It requires you to also install all modules used in my code.